-You won't pay more than \$30 at a preferred pharmacy or \$35 at a standard retail pharmacy for a one-month supply of each covered insulin product regardless of the cost-sharing tier, even if you haven't paid your deductible.
+You won't pay more than \$30 at a preferred pharmacy or \$35 at a standard retail pharmacy for a one-month supply of each covered insulin product regardless of the cost-sharing tier.

 Please see Section 9 of this chapter for more information on Part D vaccines cost-sharing for Part D vaccines.